Our Commitment to Accessibility

 Measures to Support Accessibility

-CognaLearn takes the following steps in our accessibility journey
+CognaLearn takes the following steps to enhance accessibility:

-● Ensure product development alignment to WCAG 2.1 A/AA standards and usability considerations
+• Align product development with WCAG 2.2 A/AA standards and usability best practices

-● Product Team is knowledgeable in web accessibility principles
+• Ensure the Product Team is well-versed in web accessibility principles

 Conformance Status